 “Keto diet” is shorthand for a ketogenic eating plan.
 It’s designed to put the body into a metabolic state known as ketosis.

 Obviously, that definition doesn’t help very much if you didn’t major in biology or physiology.
 So let’s start our explanation by putting things into terms an “end user” can understand.

 On a keto diet plan, you eat much more fat than you would in a regular, everyday diet.
 At the same time, you eat virtually no carbohydrates.

-That can difficult at first.
+That can be difficult at first.
 Grains, starches and sugars are all carbs, so a rigorous keto diet means giving up everything from bread, pasta and potatoes to soda, desserts and fast food.
 Most fruits are off-limits, too.